enoklearn/engineering/exercises/operations/zombie-horde.md

 ## Steps

-Use the following steps to help you progress through the exercise (use your own judgement, these are not precise steps):
+Use the following steps to help you progress through the exercise (use your best judgment, these are not precise steps):

-1. Install Artillery in your project.
+1. Install Artillery in your project
-2. Create an Artillery script that simulates 500 simultaneous users using a feature in your application.
+2. Create an Artillery script that simulates 500 simultaneous users using a feature in your application
-3. Run the script.
+3. Run the script
-4. Review the results with your mentor.
+4. Review the results with your mentor

 ## Questions